Helping banking and finance professionals search and analyse through a highly detailed catalogue

 Users are overwhelmed and can be distressed due to lengthy search steps and slow loading times.

 The architecture was restructured to create a master branch for all data.
 The intention was to give the user a central point to access all data features.
-Scalability of data functionality would be easier to acess within the new structure.
+Scalability of data functionality would be easier to access within the new structure.

 Old